|

 verses distance data measured using the method illustrated

-in Figure-15 where F = C/r^2 and
+in Figure-16 where the relationship is F = C/r^2 and

 C = 1.786E5 dyne*mm^2.
 Because dipole magnetism